SwisscoastAG/HLiquity/README.md

 ### Branches

-As of 18/01/2021, the current working branch is `main`. `master` is out of date.
+As of 18/01/2021, the current working branch is `main`.

 ## HLQT Token Architecture